CubesAndCubes/anatomize/README.md

 ## Implementing Numeric Literals

 Starting off easy, let's implement basic numeric literals into our parser.
-That'll only be simple integer numbers in this implementation.
+That'll only be simple integer numbers for this implementation.

 First, we register a token type for our numeric literals to use.
 That we do with Anatomize's `registerToken(name, matcher)` method.
 A token has a name and a matcher that can either be a RegExp (Regular Expression) or a function using Anatomize's custom matching utilities.
 The matcher is a description of the token so it can be recognized in and parsed from the source.